-Our expanding international operations may expose us to risks inherent in operating in new countries.
+Our expanding international operations expose us to risks inherent in operating in new countries.

 We have a significant retail presence in Canada and in countries in Europe and have established buying offices around the world.
-We have recently expanded our operations into additional markets in Europe and Australia and our goal is to continue to expand our operations into other international markets in the future.
-It can be costly and complex to establish, develop and maintain international operations and promote business in new international jurisdictions, which may differ significantly from the U.S. and other countries in which we currently operate.
+We have expanded our operations into additional countries in Europe and into Australia and our goal is to continue to expand our operations into other countries in the future.
+It can be costly and complex to establish, develop and maintain international operations and promote business in new international jurisdictions, which may differ significantly from other countries in which we currently operate.
 In addition to facing risks similar to our U.S. and current international operations, such as with regulations like the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act, there are additional risks inherent in opening and developing operations in new countries.
-These additional risks include, among others, understanding the local retail climate and trends, local customs and cultures, seasonal differences, business practices and competitive conditions; complying with relevant laws, rules and regulations; developing the appropriate infrastructure; and identifying suitable partners for local operations and for integration with our global operations.
+These additional risks include, among others, understanding the local retail climate and trends, local customs and cultures, seasonal differences, business practices and competitive conditions; complying with relevant laws, rules and regulations; developing the appropriate infrastructure; identifying suitable partners for local operations and for integration with our global operations and effectively communicating and implementing company policies and practices in new, possibly remote jurisdictions.
 There are also financial, regulatory and other risks associated with international operations, including currency exchange fluctuations; potentially adverse tax consequences; limitations on the repatriation and investment of funds outside of the country where earned; trade regulations; the risk of sudden policy or regulatory changes; the risk of political, economic and civil instability and labor unrest; and uncertainties regarding interpretation, application and enforceability of laws and agreements.
 Any of these risks could adversely impact our operations, profitability or liquidity.
-Complying with applicable laws, rules and regulations and our own internal policies may also require us to spend additional time and resources to implement new procedures and financial and other controls, conduct audits, train Associates and third parties on our compliance methods or take other actions, any of which could adversely impact our operations.

-We are subject to risks associated with importing merchandise from other countries.
+We are subject to risks associated with sourcing merchandise from other countries and moving merchandise internationally.

 Many of the products sold in our stores are sourced by our vendors and, to a lesser extent, by us, in many countries outside of the country where the stores are located, particularly southeastern Asia.
-Where we are the importer of record, we may be subject to regulatory or other requirements similar to those imposed upon the manufacturer of such products.
-We are subject to the various risks of importing merchandise from other countries and purchasing product made in other countries, such as:
+Where we are the importer of record, we may be subject to regulatory or other requirements including those similar to requirements imposed upon the manufacturer of such products.
+We are subject to the various risks of sourcing merchandise from other countries, including moving merchandise internationally, such as:

-- potential disruptions in manufacturing, logistics and supply; - changes in duties, tariffs, trade restrictions, quotas and voluntary export restrictions on imported merchandise; - transport capacity and costs; - information technology challenges; - problems in third-party distribution and warehousing and other interruptions of the supply chain; - strikes, threats of strikes and other events affecting delivery; - consumer perceptions of the safety or quality of imported merchandise; - product and international trade compliance with laws and regulations of the destination country; - compliance with laws and regulations including changing labor, environmental and other laws in those countries and those concerning ethical business practices, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act; - product liability claims from customers or penalties from government agencies relating to products that are recalled, defective or otherwise noncompliant or alleged to be harmful; - exposure for product warranty and intellectual property issues; - concerns about human rights, working conditions and other labor rights and conditions in countries where merchandise is produced; - concerns about transparent sourcing and supply chains;

-- currency exchange rates, financial or economic instability; and - political or other disruptions in countries from or through which merchandise is imported.
+- potential disruptions in manufacturing, logistics and supply; - changes in duties, tariffs, trade restrictions, quotas and voluntary export restrictions on imported merchandise, including, for example, new potential tariffs and border adjustment taxes or changes resulting from Brexit; - transport capacity and costs; - information technology challenges; - problems in third-party distribution and warehousing and other interruptions of the supply chain; - strikes, threats of strikes and other events affecting delivery; - consumer perceptions of the safety or quality of imported merchandise; - product and international trade compliance with laws and regulations of the destination country; - compliance with laws and regulations including changing labor, environmental, international trade and other laws in those countries and those concerning ethical business practices, such as the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act; - product liability claims from customers or penalties from government agencies relating to products that are recalled, defective or otherwise noncompliant or alleged to be harmful; - intellectual property enforcement and infringement issues; - concerns about human rights, working conditions and other labor rights and conditions in countries where merchandise is produced; - concerns about transparent sourcing and supply chains; - currency exchange rates, financial or economic instability; and - political or other disruptions in countries from, to or through which merchandise is imported.